ansible/ansible/docs/docsite/rst/vmware/vmware_intro.rst

 .. _vmware_ansible_intro:

 **********************************
-Introduction to Ansible for VMWare
+Introduction to Ansible for VMware
 **********************************

 Make the case.
 What does it do?